Fill in order details

 The regulation focuses on patient outcomes instead of the care processes due to the fact that care givers will do their best to prevent readmissions for better pay (McIlvennan et al., 2015).
 With low readmissions, the overall cost of health care services will reduce.
 So far, since the institution of regulation, no changes has been made to it.

 According to Chapter 41 Minimum Standards of Operation for Mississippi Hospitals, Subchapter 30 on nursing, the regulation stipulates that hospitals to maintain an organized nursing staff to provide quality care to patients.
-The regulation also requires the nursing service to be under qualified RN with sufficient of RNs on duty at all times

 The state regulation selected first requires that nurses working in a hospital provides high quality services when tending to patient needs and that the mandate to regulate professional conduct of nurses lies squarely on the hospitals.
 This regulation also put the nurses to be in charge of the nursing service.
-Therefore, the leadership role of nurses rests on nurses themselves and not other professional.

 By implementing this regulation, hospitals will be required to employ competent nurses who will in turn provide quality care to patients. similarly, with quality care enhanced with proper nursing leadership, patient readmissions, and adverse outcomes will be reduced making the overall cost incurred by patients to go down (Salmond & Echevarria, 2017).